 By now I was programming for multinational graphics companies, government, advertising agencies and small business.
 Music was main creative outlet with many albums released under different pseudonyms and groups.

 After the death of my father I found my self immersed in the ceramics world.
 While continuing to write software to keep the mortgage paid, Tamara and I started a small studio pottery for fun.
 I found that ceramics to be a very natural part of my life.
-Ceramics began paying for our life and business software had become a thing of the past.
-After birth of our Son I moved my focus onto using my digital skills for public art and cultural projects.
+After the birth of our Son I began to focus on using my digital skills for public art and cultural projects.
 This was very successful until the societal shutdown of Covid-19.
 The impacts of the shutdown have forced me again to move away from Art and focus on software design and development within the WEB3 Sphere.